The work graph, in one place.

 Most APIs hand you a database.
 ALLO hands you a graph that already knows what work exists, who owns it, what changed, and how it all links.

 Every request runs under the calling user's permissions, server-side.
 Tokens scope what an integration can see and do.
-No raw workspace dumps, ever.
+Nothing comes back that the caller couldn't already open by hand.

 Three primitives.